Looking for fun ways to play with your baby, whether at home or out and about? Learn how to entertain a baby with these simple ways.

 Carry and show your baby picture frames and paintings

 Many of us have framed paintings and photographs hanging on our walls.
-One activity you can do with your baby is describe what each of the paintings or photographs mean.
+Describe what each of the paintings or photographs mean.

 Carry him throughout your home and show him the different people in the photos, when it was taken and how long ago.
 Describe the paintings and its colors and subjects and ask your baby what he thinks of it.